 North Country Charcuterie has some unique packs, like the Evening 'roud the Campfire Charcuterie Kit, which includes their house-made spreadable chorizo, locust honey, local sheep's milk cheese and a s'mores kit.

-The Kitchen has a la carte options ranging from barbecue sliders to red-and blue-berry arugula salad to their popular cheese and charcuterie boards especially for the 4th of July.
+The Kitchen has meal kit options ranging from barbecue sliders to red-and blue-berry arugula salad to their popular cheese and charcuterie boards.

 For a vegetarian feast, the South Side's Comune has just re-opened and has a small plates carry-out dinner for two that includes a decadent vegan dessert.

-The Whitney House in Worthington offers a variety of family-style takeout dishes, including a low-country boil, short rib tacos and eggplant parmesean.
+The Whitney House in Worthington offers a variety of family-style takeout dishes, including a low-country boil, short rib tacos and eggplant parmesan.

 Parks and Gardens